vshaxe/haxe-TmLanguage/README.md

 The following VSCode extensions are helpful for working on the grammar files:

 - [scope-info](https://marketplace.visualstudio.com/items?itemName=siegebell.scope-info) - Shows tmLanguage scopes for the token under the cursor.
 Note: since VSCode 1.9.0, an `Inspect TM scopes` is built-in, but it uses the current caret location / doesn't work on hover.
 - [TextMate Languages](https://marketplace.visualstudio.com/items?itemName=Togusa09.tmlanguage) - Adds proper syntax highlighting for tmLanguage files.
-Note: currently there is a pending [open pull request](https://github.com/Togusa09/vscode-tmlanguage/pull/5) to fix regex highlighting.